Sessions are available face to face, via video calls or phone calls.

 Fluent in both English and French, Teerousha is available for appointments on Tuesdays, Wednesdays, Thursdays, and Saturdays.

-Rachel is currently a Psychology major student in SUSS.
+Rachel Tan is currently a Psychology major student in SUSS.
 She has a keen interest in Personality Disorders and Dialectical Behaviour Therapy and hopes to be able to pursue a career that involves these when she graduates.

 She has a bubbly, cheerful personality and also has a huge love for animals.
 In her free time, she enjoys spending time with her family and dogs.